JuliaLang/www.julialang.org/jsoc/gsoc/medpipe3d.md

 - **Suggested Skills and Background**:
   - Experience with Julia
-  - Basic familiarity with computer graphics preferably OpenGL
+  - Basic familiarity with computer graphics preferably OpenGL example [link](https://www.opengl-tutorial.org/beginners-tutorials/)
-  - Some experience with 3d volumetric data with spatial metadata (or a willingness to learn!)
+  - Some experience with 3d volumetric data with spatial metadata (or a willingness to learn!) look into for example [link](https://simpleitk.readthedocs.io/en/master/fundamentalConcepts.html)

 - **Potential Outcomes:**
 Although MedEye3D already supports displaying medical images, there are still some functionalities that will be useful for the implementation of some more advanced algorithms, like supervoxel segmentation or image registration (and both of them are crucial for solving a lot of important problems in medical imaging).
 To achieve this this project's goal is to implement.